-The DS33Z44 provides interconnection and mapping functionality between Ethernet Packet Systems and WAN Time-Division Multiplexed (TDM) systems such as T1/E1/J1, HDSL, and T3/E3.
-The device is composed of four 10/100 Ethernet MACs, Packet Arbiter, four Committed Information Rate controllers (CIR), four HDLC/X.86(LAPS) Mappers, SDRAM interface, control ports, and Bit Error Rate Tester (BERT).
+The DS33Z11 provides interconnection and mapping functionality between Ethernet Packet Systems and WAN Time-Division Multiplexed (TDM) systems such as T1/E1/J1, HDSL, and T3/E3.
+The device is composed of a 10/100 Ethernet MAC, Packet Arbiter, Committed Information Rate controller (CIR), HDLC/X.86(LAPS) Mapper, SDRAM interface, control ports, and Bit Error Rate Tester (BERT).

-The Ethernet Packet interfaces support MII and RMII interfaces allowing DSZ33Z44 to connect to commercially available Ethernet PHY and MAC devices.
-The Ethernet interfaces can be individually configured for 10 Mbit/s or 100 Mbit/s service, in DTE and DCE configurations.
-The DS33Z44 MAC interface can be configured to reject frames with bad FCS and short frames (less than 64 bytes).
+The Ethernet Packet interface supports MII and RMII interfaces allowing DSZ33Z11 to connect to commercially available Ethernet PHY and MAC devices.
+The Ethernet interface can be configured for 10 Mbps or 100 Mbps service, in DTE and DCE configurations.
+The DS33Z11 MAC interface rejects frames with bad FCS and short frames (less than 64 bytes).

 Ethernet frames are queued and stored in external 32-bit SDRAM.
-The DS33Z44 SDRAM controller enables connection to a 128Mbit SDRAM without external glue logic, at clock frequencies up to 100 MHz.
+The DS33Z11 SDRAM controller enables connection to a 128Mbit SDRAM without external glue logic, at clock frequencies up to 100 MHz.
 The SDRAM is used for both the Transmit and Receive Data Queues.
 The Receive Queue stores data to be sent from the Packet interface to the WAN interface.
 The Transmit Queue stores data to be sent from the WAN interface to the Packet interface.
 The external SDRAM can accommodate up to 8192 frames with a maximum frame size of 2016 bytes.
 The sizing of the queues can be adjusted by software.
 The user can also program high and low watermarks for each queue that can be used for automatic or manual flow control.
-The packet data stored in the SDRAM is encapsulated in HDLC or X.86 (LAPS) to be transmitted over the WAN interfaces.
+The packet data stored in the SDRAM is encapsulated in HDLC or X.86 (LAPS) to be transmitted over the WAN interface.
 The device also provides the capability for bit and packet scrambling.

-The WAN interfaces also receive encapsulated Ethernet packets and transmit the extracted packets over the Ethernet ports.
-The WAN physical interface supports serial data streams up to 52 Mbit/s.
-The WAN serial ports can operate with a gapped clock, and can be connected to a framer, electrical LIU, optical transceiver, or T/E-Carrier transceiver for transmission to the WAN.
-The WAN interfaces can be seamlessly connected to the Dallas Semiconductor/Maxim T1/E1/J1 Framers, Line Interface Units (LIUs), and Single-Chip Transceivers (SCTs).
-The WAN interfaces can also be seamlessly connected to the Dallas Semiconductor/Maxim T3/E3/STS-1 framers, LIUs, and SCTs to provide T3, E3, and STS1 connectivity.
+The WAN interface also receives encapsulated Ethernet packets and transmits the extracted packets over the Ethernet port.
+The WAN physical interface supports serial data streams up to 52 Mbps.
+The WAN serial port can operate with a gapped clock, and can be connected to a framer, electrical LIU, optical transceiver, or T/E-Carrier transceiver for transmission to the WAN.
+The WAN interface can be seamlessly connected to the Dallas Semiconductor/Maxim T1/E1/J1 framers, LIUs, and SCTs.
+The WAN interface can also be seamlessly connected to the Dallas Semiconductor/Maxim T3/E3/STS-1 framers, LIUs, and SCTs to provide T3, E3, and STS1 connectivity.

-The DS33Z44 can be configured through an 8-bit microprocessor interface port.
+The DS33Z11 can be configured through an 8-bit microprocessor interface port.
 A serial EEPROM (SPI) interface and hardware mode are also included for applications without a host microprocessor.
 Operation without an external host simplifies and reduces the cost of typical applications such as connectivity to T1/T3 and E1/E3 front ends.
-The DS33Z44 also provides 2 on-board clock dividers for the System Clock input and Reference Clock Input for the 802.3 interfaces, further reducing the need for ancillary devices.
+The DS33Z11 also provides two on-board clock dividers for the System Clock input and Reference Clock Input for the 802.3 interfaces, further reducing the need for ancillary devices.

-8.1 PROCESSOR INTERFACE
+8.1 Processor Interface

-Microprocessor control of the DS33Z44 is accomplished through the 20 interface pins of the microprocessor port.
+Microprocessor control of the DS33Z11 is accomplished through the 20 interface pins of the microprocessor port.
 The 8-bit parallel data bus can be configured for Intel or Motorola modes of operation with the two MODEC[1:0] pins.
 When MODEC[1:0] = 00 and HWMODE = 0, bus timing is in Intel mode, as shown in Figure 11-9 and Figure 11-10.
-When MODEC[1:0] = 01 and HWMODE = 0, bus timing is in Motorola mode, as shown in Figure 11-11 and Figure 11-12.
-The address space is mapped through the use of eight address lines, A0-A7.
+When MODEC[1:0] = 01 and HWMODE = 0, bus timing is in Motorola mode, as shown in Figure 11-12.
+The address space is mapped through the use of 8 address lines, A0-A7.
 Multiplexed Mode is not supported on the processor interface.